 Suddenly, recruiters weren't dealing with competition only anymore.
 Tumultuous times created new trends, practices, and expectations.
 Organizations had to invest in HR technology and learn how to leverage advanced tech solutions.
 Besides, telework proved to be beneficial for both companies and employees.
 That emerged doubts about whether the best recruitment practices have changed.

 Currently, companies get to cut expenses by allowing their employees to work remotely.
-65% of workers said that work from home makes them more productive, and 53 percent would like to continue working remotely.
+65% of workers said that working from home makes them more productive, and 53 per cent would like to continue working remotely.
 Virtual offices provide flexibility, improved work-life balance, and less time spent commuting.

 The new normal means you have to upgrade your hiring procedures.
 You also have to consider what the best recruitment practices are.
 Here is what you need to know.

 When developing recruitment marketing strategies, you should be comprehensive and cover all elements, including company culture, marketing, and candidate needs.
 Failing to implement one crucial procedure could affect the quality of hires and how well they fit into the workplace.
-Hence, get creative, pay attention to details, and keep the job applicants' interests in the focus.
+Hence, get creative, pay attention to details, and keep the job applicants' interests focused.

 Here are some of the best practices in recruiting top talent.

 Job seekers want to work in an organization with a stellar reputation, and most of them would reject a job offer otherwise.
 Strong employer branding tells candidates that you are a professional and take your business and employees seriously.

 Besides, your company culture should be clear, visible, and understandable.
 Otherwise, you could attract people who don't align with the core values of your business.
 Employees feel more productive and welcome in a company culture that's compatible with their sensibility and goals.

 When applying for a job, candidates have to sell themselves to the employer.
 But the same goes another way around.
 Job applicants typically send their resumes to more than one company.
 It is why it's essential to remember you also have to sell your workplace to the most compatible candidate.
 If you want them to choose you over other employers, show them why they should do so.